benyoung93/written_programs/README.md

 -i /path/to/orthogroups \ ## path to the extracted orthogroups
 -o /path/to/output_dir ## path to directory to write the completed orthogroups to
 ```

+`busco_stats.sh` - Script to loop through all files from a BUSCO analysis and generate a long form data frame that can be used in R visualisation.

+`summary_stats.sh` - Script to loop through raw reads, trimmed reads, and contaminant removed reads to get number of reads.
+This is slow and I can definetly improve it to make it quicker.